koppanyh/kopForth/README.md

    - Update BIOS to flush chars and use getchar on non-Windows systems
    - Change `word_def` to be a union
    - Simplified inner interpreter
+   - Change flags to be packed in an int
  - v0.1
    - TLDR: Initial public release
    - MVP word set, supports word definition